Dual Mesh Convolutional Networks for Human Shape Correspondence: Experimental evaluation

-First, we evaluate the impact of using different input features and their combinations described in \ref{ssec:features} in the current setting.
-We study the performance of each feature individually in the upper part of \tab{remeshed_inputs}, and in the lower part, we compare different feature combinations, by combining the features which perform best individually.
+\mypar{Feature Evaluation} In \tab{remeshed_inputs} we study the performance of the different input features described in Section~\ref{ssec:features}, as well as feature combinations, by combining the features based on their particular invariances and performances.

-Overall, comparing the two dual architectures we developed, we observe similar trends in performance across the features.
-DualConvMax generally leads to higher accuracy, except for settings where we include the XYZ features.
 The face normal and XYZ location of the face center provide similar accuracy, well above results obtained using other features.
 While face normals offer translation and scale invariance, the geodesic error is higher as compared to XYZ.
-The combination of XYZ and face normals improves over their individual performances and obtains the smallest geodesic error, but does not offer any invariance.
+Combining XYZ and face normals improves over their individual performances and obtains the smallest geodesic error, but does not offer any invariance.

 Among the features which provide translation invariance, we combine Normal and DistCM, which encodes the plane in which the face lies.
-This translation-invariant feature combination yields similar accuracy as the XYZ+Normal combination, but yields higher geodesic errors.
-To further add translation-invariant face information we add the area feature.
-This further boosts the accuracy for both the DualConvMax and DualConvInv architectures and achieves the best performance in terms of accuracy.
+This translation-invariant feature combination yields similar accuracy as the XYZ+Normal combination but yields higher geodesic errors.
+To further add translation-invariant face information, we add the area feature.
+This achieves the best performance in terms of accuracy, but yields a minor deterioration in mean geodesic error.
 Similarly, we test the combinations Normal+Dihedral and Dihedral+Area+DistCM.
-Both of these combinations offer an advantage of translation invariance plus scale invariance in the former, and rotation in the latter, but lead to reduced accuracy and higher geodesic error using both the DualConvMax and DualConvInv architectures.
+Both combinations offer an advantage of translation invariance, plus scale invariance in the former and rotation in the latter, but lead to reduced accuracy and higher geodesic error using the DualConvMax architecture.
+We retain the XYZ feature and the XYZ+Normal feature combination, with the best geodesic error, for the remainder of the experiments.